agoragames/chai/docs/source/tutorial/index.rst

 Tutorial
 ================================

-A Tutorial on useing chai
+A Tutorial about using chai

 Index: